Gokamala23/ros-noetic-cloud-deployment/README.md

 ---

-## 👩‍💻 About the Author

-**Pranitha Gokamala**
-Robotics & Cloud enthusiast — passionate about building intelligent systems, simulating behavior in the cloud, and making robots move!
-Let’s build something meaningful — one node at a time. 🧠⚙️

 ##  5. 📸 TurtleSim GUI Demo

 Here's a screenshot of the turtle moving in the simulation (remotely run via ROS Noetic on AWS EC2):

 ![TurtleSim Screenshot](turtlesim_demo.jpeg)

+## 👩‍💻 About the Author

+***Pranitha Gokamala***
+Robotics & Cloud enthusiast — passionate about building intelligent systems, simulating behavior in the cloud, and making robots move!
+Let’s build something meaningful — one node at a time. ⚙️